modernw/App-Installer-For-Windows-8.x-Reset/README.md

 - This program is an x86 program, not an ARM application, not cross-platform, and cannot be used on Windows RT.

 - This program uses some third-party libraries and other Github projects, and is completed using AI (ChatGTP).
 This project can be used for learning and communication purposes.

+- (Important) Internet Explorer must support TLS 1.2 (requiring the use of IE's XMLHttpRequest to retrieve update information), especially IE10.
+You can do this by opening the "Advanced" tab in Control Panel/Internet Explorer's "Internet Options," finding "Use TLS 1.2" and checking the box, then clicking "OK" and saving.
+The settings will take effect the next time you open the browser.

 (Translated by Google Translate)